usnistgov/vulntology/website/content/specification/objects/product.md

 # Product Object

 The software and/or hardware configurations that are known to be vulnerable to exploitation of the vulnerability [Scenario](../scenario).
 Different Product configurations can be associated with different Scenarios to allow for description of varying impacts and exploitation mechanisms.

 ## Properties

-An *product* has the following relationships.
+A *product* has the following relationships.

 ### Product Enumeration